MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 Reset this PC provides users a new choice to download Windows or use local reinstall.
 Previously, Reset this PC was only able to do a local reinstall and would build a new Windows installation from existing Windows files.
 When this feature was introduced in Windows 10 version 1507, it provided the advantage of enabling Windows to be recoverable without requiring extra disk space to store a compressed, backup copy of Windows in a hidden partition.
 We’ve heard feedback that some of you would prefer to use your high-speed internet connection to speed up this process by just downloading Windows.

 >[!NOTE]
 >This is a recovery operation and will remove apps you have installed.
 Additionally, if the “Remove everything” option is selected, user data will also be deleted.
-For more information on Reset this PC and other recovery options, visit aka.ms/win10recoveryoptions.
+For more information on Reset this PC and other recovery options, [visit the link here.](aka.ms/win10recoveryoptions)

 The cloud download option will reinstall the same build, version, and edition, that is currently installed on your device.
 This new cloud download option is available to all Windows 10 devices and is different from the “Recover from the cloud” feature available on some earlier Windows 10 devices.